-NP was a long-living and very productive scholar, one of the leading names in his field.
+Poppe was a long-living and very productive scholar, one of the leading names in his field.
 His bibliography contains around 50 books, 210 articles and 170 reviews.
 He was mainly a linguist, but also interested in philology and edited, i. al., some Mongolian Buddhist texts.
 In linguistics he strongly supported the Altaic theory.
 Numerous students.

 – The Mongolian monuments in the hP’ags-pa script.
 Transl. and prepared by J. Krueger.
 2nd ed.
 159 p.
 12 pl.
 Gött.
 Asiat.
 Forsch.
 8. Wb.
 1957.

 – Edited and translated: The Mongolian version of the Vessantarajātaka.
 92 p.
 St.Or.
 30:2.
 Helsinki 1964; The twelve deeds of Buddha.
 A Mongolian version of the Lalitavistara.
 173 p.
 65 facs.
 As.
 Forsch.
 23. Wb.
 1967; The Diamond Sutra.
 Three Mongolian Versions of the Vajracchedika Prajñaparamita.
 234 p.
 As.
 Forsch.
 35. Wb.
 1971.

 – Reminiscenses.
 Ed. by H. Schwartz.
 13+331 p.
 Western Washington 1983.

 Sources: H. Halén, FUF 51, 1993, 285-289; G. Kara, AOHu 46, 1992-93, 91f.; M. Weiers, ZASt 24, 1994, 232f. with photo; *CAJ 21, 1977, 177-192 (with photo); *Bibliography for 1957-76 CAJ 21, 1977, 161-176; for 1977-82 *CAJ 26, 1982, 161-166; Wikipedia with photo and further references.